textpattern/textpattern.github.io/themes/creating-an-administration-theme.md

 The child directories of the *assets* directory may vary, but it will likely include the *css* and *img* directories at the very least.
 The *js* directory is for JavaScript, should you need it.
 You may not even use images or JavaScript in your own theme, in which case you could remove these directories.

-The name on *themename.php* should be the name of the theme’s top directory too.
+The filename of the *themename.php* MUST be identical to the name of the theme’s directory.

 **Step 2:**